Tee88/Multi-Get/README.md

 ## Suported Features

 - Source URL is specified with a required command-line option.
+- Checking if the URL supports range requests before proceeding.
 - File is downloaded in parallel.
 - Configurable number of chunks.
 - Each chunk is 1MB.